Pa7rickStar/docker-jdownloader2/README.md

 When switching flavors the container adjusts a few configuration files inside the data volume (`/jDownloader2`):

-- JDownloader browser captcha solver config (`cfg/org.jdownloader.captcha.v2.solver.browser.BrowserCaptchaSolverConfig.browsercommandline.json`):
-  - `firefox` flavor: ensures this file exists so browser-based captcha solving works.
-  - all non-`firefox` flavors: back up and remove this file because the browser solver is not supported.
-- Fluxbox configuration under `/etc/.fluxbox` is flavor-specific but not preserved automatically; on **each start** the current state is backed up.
+- Fluxbox configuration under `/etc/.fluxbox` is flavor-specific; on **each start** a snapshot of the current state is backed up.
-- When switching to the `legacy` flavor, previous runtime files are removed to avoid conflicts.
-They are not backed up automatically.
+- When starting the `legacy` flavor, any non-default runtime directories under `/jDownloader2/runtime` are moved to `/jDownloader2/backups/runtime/` to avoid conflicts with the legacy Java runtime.

 Backups are not restored automatically.
-Backups are written into the mounted data path so they can be restored manually if needed:
+They are written into the mounted data path so they can be restored manually if needed:

-- `/jDownloader2/backups/jdownloader2/cfg/org.jdownloader.captcha.v2.solver.browser.BrowserCaptchaSolverConfig.browsercommandline.json`
 - `/jDownloader2/backups/etc/.fluxbox/`
+- `/jDownloader2/backups/runtime/`

 > [!NOTE]
 > When bind-mounting `/etc/.fluxbox` from the host, the host directory controls Fluxbox for all flavors and the per-flavor defaults from the image (including the extended Firefox menu) will not be applied automatically.